 Tax credits shall be recognized in the period that they are purchased or allocated to the reporting entity for tax purposes:

-Federal tax credits that can be utilized in the year allocated or purchased shall be reported in the income statement as an offset to federal taxes in accordance with SSAP No. 101—Income Taxes.
-Federal tax credits that cannot be utilized in the year allocated or purchased and are carried forward to a future tax year shall be reported as a deferred tax asset (DTA) in accordance with SSAP No. 101.
+Federal tax credits are to be recognized and reported as a deferred tax asset (DTA) in accordance with SSAP No. 101—Income Taxes.

-State tax credits that can be utilized in the year allocated or purchased shall be reported in the income statement as an offset to state premium tax or state income tax, whichever is applicable, in the tax-reporting year in which the credit is utilized.
-State tax credits that cannot be utilized in the year allocated or purchased and are carried forward to a future tax year shall be reported gross of any related state tax liabilities and reported in the category of other-than-invested-assets (not to be reported net).
+State tax credits are to be recognized reported gross of any related state tax liabilities in the category of other-than-invested-assets (not to be reported net).

-Use of carried forward tax credits in settlement in a future period shall be reflected as an offset to the corresponding income or premium tax in the tax reporting year in which the tax credit is utilized.
+Utilization of tax credits in settlement tax liabilities shall be reflected net of the corresponding income or premium tax liability in the reporting period in which the tax credit is utilized.

 Proposed Revisions to SSAP No. 48:

 This statement establishes statutory accounting principles for investments in any joint ventures, partnerships, and limited liability companies, including investments in certified capital companies (CAPCO) per INT 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO), whether or not it is considered to be controlled by or affiliated with the reporting entity.
 Single real estate property investments that are wholly-owned by an LLC that is directly and wholly-owned by the reporting entity, and that meet the criteria established in SSAP No. 40R—Real Estate Investments, are excluded from this statement.
 This statement does not address the accounting for investments in joint ventures, partnerships, and limited liability companies that invest in tax credit programs and are in the scope of SSAP No. 93R—Investments in Tax Credit Structures.
-However, investments in certain state Low-Income Housing Tax Credit Property Investments that do not fall within the scope of SSAP No. 93 are covered by the requirements of this statement.
+However, investments in joint ventures, partnerships, and limited liability companies which allocate tax credits but do not fall within the scope of SSAP No. 93R are covered by the requirements of this statement.

 https://naiconline.sharepoint.com/teams/FRSStatutoryAccounting/National Meetings/A. National Meeting Materials/2024/08-13-24 Summer National Meeting/Exposures/B - 24-18 - Clarifications to NMTC Project.docx